-Our Cookie Solution makes it easy for you to meet these requirements by allowing you to:
+Our Privacy Controls and Cookie Solution makes it easy for you to meet these requirements by allowing you to:

 You can collect consent via multiple mechanisms including continued browsing, scrolling, and/or specific clicking actions.
 Keep in mind though that allowed consenting actions may differ depending on the Member State law.

 To configure the iubenda Privacy Controls and Cookie Solution you must modify the

 HEAD of your Squarespace site.
 To do so, you first need to click on Settings > Advanced > Code Injection.